Methamphetamine Detox Services at Icarus

 Clients participate in regular meetings with mental health professionals and have opportunities to participate in other group counseling sessions and activities.
 They are also provided with three robust meals a day to promote wellness.

-Additionally, outpatient clients may also be required to engage in some form of group meeting outside of the facility.
+Additionally, outpatient clients may also be required to engage in some form of group meeting outside of medical supervision at the facility.
 This includes a 12-step program like Narcotics Anonymous or something similar.

 Regardless of the specific choice, the end goal is long-term recovery from methamphetamine addiction.